Burginvest Research · Crude Oil Analysis · June 2024

 Assessment

-Consensus upward shifts function self-fulfillingly.
+Consensus upward shifts function autonomously.
 When '$75 is a buy' is widely shared, the approach of prices toward $75 triggers new buy orders, and $75 actually functions as an entrenched support level.
-However, this consensus also carries the potential to collapse rapidly if a fundamental change in supply-demand occurs.
+However, this consensus also carries the potential to collapse rapidly if a fundamental change in supply-demand occurs — meaning that if the fundamentals shift, the $75 buy zone could be recognized as a sell zone instead.

-3. Dissecting Position Rotation — The Role Division Between Large and Small Accounts
+3. Dissecting Position Rotation — The Essence of the Buy Side

-The most interesting phenomenon observed in June's CFTC data was large and small accounts taking clearly different behavioral patterns.
-Large accounts (managed money) simultaneously executed profit-taking on existing longs and initiated fresh shorts near $80 — a pattern of 'liquidation and short-building at the top' reflecting ceiling awareness.
+The most interesting phenomenon observed in June's CFTC data was large accounts (CTAs, CPOs, hedge funds, etc.) and small accounts (leveraged funds, etc.) taking clearly different behavioral patterns.
+Large accounts simultaneously executed profit-taking on existing longs and initiated fresh shorts near $80 — a pattern of 'liquidation and short-building at the top' reflecting ceiling awareness.
 Small accounts (leveraged funds, etc.) built fresh longs near $72 — demonstrating aggressive buying participation at low levels.

 This 'large accounts selling at the top, small accounts buying at the bottom' position switching functions as a structural mechanism maintaining the $75–85 range.